adalcima/search-api/README.md

 ## Developer setup

+This project is based on Python3.7, so verify your local python installation to have the same version.
 We can use a virtual environment and install the required packages in order to create the development environment and test the API.
 Follow the steps to prepare your environment:
 1. Create virtualenv